bezalelc/Data-pruning/README.md

 # Data-pruning
-Research how different methods of dataset pruning can cause better performance and computation saving in macine learning
+Research how different methods of dataset pruning can cause better performance and computation saving in machine learning